nidhiii112/nidhiii112/README.md

 ## 🤓About Me

- - 💻 At the moment, I am aiming to upgrade my technical skills and develop web development projects.
+ - 💻 At the moment , I am aiming to upgrade my technical skills and develop web development projects.
  - 🙌 **Open Source Projects** are something I'd like to work on.
  - ✨ Interested in exploring the possibilities of **Android Development*
  - 📫 To get in touch with me, please email me at nidhii950898@gmail.com